 (c) if a facility is used to store but not display tobacco products, there must not be more than one price ticket displayed on the facility for each product line.

-(2) For the purposes of section 24(2) there must not be more than 4 price tickets for each product line available from a vending machine displayed in or on the vending machine.
+(2) For the purposes of section 24(2) there must not be displayed on a vending machine or dispensing unit more than 4 price tickets for each product line available from the vending machine or dispensing unit.

 [Regulation 43 inserted in Gazette 28 Feb 2007 p.
-661-2.]
+661-2; amended in Gazette 10 Sep 2010 p.
+4391.]

 44. Price tickets for tobacco products sold by retailers — contents